-I am the architect of Rich Co-creation, an egalitarian way of working in which all interested parties work together on an equal footing, from start to finish, in order to bring forth a mutually beneficial result.
-This could mean eliminating a tough problem, bringing about a desired change, creating something new, or utilizing value generation potential more fully.
+I am the architect of Rich Co-creation, a set of principles and practices employed in projects where stakeholders work together on an equal footing, from start to finish, in order to bring forth a mutually beneficial result.
+This could mean eliminating a tough problem, bringing about a desired change, creating something new, or utilising value generation potential more fully.

 “Co‑creation is not about ‘build it and they will come.’
 Rather, it is about ‘bring them together and build it with them.’